nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p4_monitoring-demo-network-environment.md

 Oxidized is an open-source application that is capable of fetching the configuration of remote devices and if enabled, version it using an internal or external Git repository.

 In our demo scenario, we will use Oxidized to periodically fetch the configuration from the available network elements.
-To do so, we must first deploy Oxidized in our NMaaS domain.
+To do so, we must first deploy Oxidized in our nmaas domain.

 The deployment steps for Oxidized are very similar to the other applications that have been deployed so far: